883Jia

-883Jia is a Singaporean Chinese-language and only bilingual internet radio station owned by So Drama!
+883Jia is a Singaporean Chinese-language (and only bilingual) internet radio station owned by So Drama!
 Entertainment.
-Formerly broadcast on 88.3 megacycles, it plays Mandarin and English music from the 1980s up to the 2020s on the airwaves.
-The station also provides Cantonese, Japanese and Korean music offerings over on their web platform.
+Formerly broadcast on 88.3 megacycles, it played Mandarin and English music from the 1980s up to the 2020s on the airwaves.
+The station also provides Cantonese and Korean music offerings over their web platform.

 History

 Plans for launching the then-unnamed Mandarin radio station were announced at the official launch of Power 98 in October 1994, aiming at the Mandarin-speaking majority of the servicemen.

-Also known as Dongli 88.3, the radio station complements its English radio station Power 98.
+Also known as Dongli 88.3, the radio station complemented its English radio station Power 98.
 At launch it played contemporary music from the 1980s with some backtracking to the mid-to-late 1980s.
-Like Power 98, it targets listeners aged 18 to 35 who are national servicemen.
+Like Power 98, it targeted listeners aged 18 to 35 who are national servicemen.

 Test transmissions of the 88.3 frequency leading to its launch date were made between 8:00 a.m. and 9:00 p.m.

 883Jia was then relaunched in 2007 as Singapore's only bilingual station, playing both Mandarin and English songs.

-Effective 30 October 2025 at 11:59 p.m., 88.3 Jia and its sister station Power 98 ceased transmissions on FM band as both stations moved to the newly rebranded 'Kakee' app.
+88.3Jia along with its sister station Power 98 end their FM transmission on 30 October 2025 as they relocate their operations through their rebranded 'Kakee' app.
+Their broadcasting licenses and franchises to own and operate radio stations were revoked, and their former frequencies were recalled by IMDA.